^

 Treatment of chronic hepatitis B

-The components of the concept of "response to treatment" are now defined and standardized.
+The constituent components of the concept of "response to treatment" are now defined and standardized.

-• The histological response is an improvement in histological activity by 2 points (according to the IGA scale, the histological activity index is 0-18 points) without worsening the fibrosis score or improving with this indicator when comparing liver biopsy results before and after treatment.
+• Histological response - improvement in histological activity indices by 2 points (according to the IGA scale - histological activity index - 0-18 points) without worsening fibrosis indices or with improvement in this index when comparing liver biopsy results before and after the end of treatment.

-• Virological response - reducing the level of viral load in the blood to an undetectable level (depends on the sensitivity of the method and test system used) and the disappearance of HBeAg in a patient with HBeAg in the blood before treatment.
+• Virological response - a decrease in the level of viral load in the blood to an undetectable level (depending on the sensitivity of the method and test system used) and the disappearance of HBeAg in a patient with the presence of HBeAg in the blood before the start of treatment.

-• The full answer is the presence of biochemical and virological response criteria and the disappearance of HBeAg.
+• Complete response - presence of biochemical and virological response criteria and disappearance of HBeAg.

-The following notions are also highlighted: the response to treatment on the background of therapy, the constant response to the background of therapy (throughout the course), the response at the end of the therapy (at the end of the planned course of treatment), a stable response after the end of therapy at the sixth month and a stable response after the end of therapy on the 12th month.
+The following concepts are also distinguished: response to treatment during therapy, persistent response during therapy (throughout the course), response at the end of therapy (at the end of the planned course of treatment), sustained response after the end of therapy at the sixth month, and sustained response after the end of therapy at the 12th month.

-The following terms are also used when characterizing exacerbations:
+The following terms are also used to describe exacerbations:

-• virological exacerbation (breakthrough) - the appearance or increase in viral load of HBV DNA by more than 1xIg10 (tenfold increase) after reaching a virologic response against antiviral therapy;
+• virological breakthrough - the appearance or increase in the HBV DNA viral load by more than 1xIg10 (tenfold increase) after achieving a virological response against the background of antiviral therapy;

-Treatment of chronic hepatitis B is carried out with interferon preparations or with nucleoside analogues.
+Treatment of chronic hepatitis B is carried out with interferon preparations or nucleoside analogues.

-In Ukraine, 2 types of interferon preparations (standard interferon alpha, pegylated interferon alfa-2) and 3 nucleoside analogs have been registered for treatment of chronic hepatitis B: lamivudine, entecavir and telbivudine.
+In Ukraine, 2 types of interferon drugs (standard interferon alpha, pegylated interferon alpha-2) and 3 nucleoside analogues are registered for the treatment of chronic hepatitis B: lamivudine, entecavir and telbivudine.

 Interferon treatment

-Treatment with standard interferon is recommended for patients with chronic hepatitis B with low viral load and an elevated level of aminotransferases in the blood serum (more than 2 norms), since with a high level of viral load and normal ALT indices, treatment is ineffective.
-Treatment with standard interferon in patients with HBe-positive chronic hepatitis B allows achieving seroconversion of HBeAg / anti-HBe in 18-20% of patients, a stable biochemical response is recorded in 23-25% of patients, and a virological response to treatment is in 37% of patients.
-In 8% of patients who responded to treatment, it is possible to achieve a complete response to therapy (disappearance of HBsAg).
-With HBeg-negative chronic hepatitis B, despite a greater percentage responding to therapy, in the treatment (60-70% of the virologic and biochemical response), a persistent response is recorded only in 20% of patients, and in most cases, an acute event is observed after the therapy is withdrawn.
+Treatment with standard interferon is recommended for patients with chronic hepatitis B with a low viral load and elevated serum aminotransferase levels (more than 2 normal values), since treatment is ineffective with a high viral load and normal ALT levels.
+Treatment with standard interferon in patients with HBe-positive chronic hepatitis B allows achieving HBeAg/anti-HBe seroconversion in 18-20% of patients, a stable biochemical response is recorded in 23-25% of patients, and a virological response to treatment in 37% of patients.
+In 8% of patients who responded to treatment, a complete response to therapy (disappearance of HBsAg) can be achieved.
+In HBeg-negative chronic hepatitis B, despite a higher percentage of patients responding to therapy, during treatment (60-70% virological and biochemical response), a stable response is recorded only in 20% of patients, and in most cases an exacerbation is recorded after discontinuation of therapy.
 Treatment is carried out for 16 weeks at a dose of 5 million IU daily or 10 million IU three times a week subcutaneously.

-Pegylated interferon alfa-2 has the same indications as standard interferon, but the effectiveness of treatment is higher in terms of seroconversion rate (27-32%).
-Treatment is carried out for 48 weeks at a dose of 180 mcg 1 time per week subcutaneously.
+Pegylated interferon alpha-2 has the same indications as standard interferon, but the treatment efficacy is higher in terms of seroconversion (27-32%).
+Treatment is administered for 48 weeks at a dose of 180 mcg once a week subcutaneously.

 Treatment with lamivudine

-A significant disadvantage of lamivudine therapy is a high probability of resistance to the drug (17-30% at 2 years) due to mutation of the virus.
-Treatment can be completed after 6 months after achieving seroconversion (6 months of consolidated therapy).
+A significant drawback of lamivudine therapy is the high probability of developing resistance to the drug (17-30% after 2 years) due to virus mutation.
+Treatment can be stopped 6 months after achieving seroconversion (6 months of consolidated therapy).
 Treatment is carried out at a dose of 100 mg daily per os.
 Lamivudine is characterized by a good safety profile.

 Treatment with entecavir

-Entecavir most efficiently and quickly suppresses HBV replication within 48 weeks of treatment (67 and 90% efficacy with HBe-positive and HBe-negative chronic hepatitis B, respectively) and with more than 70% efficiency in the formation of biochemical remission with both forms of chronic hepatitis B The effect of a rapid reduction in the level of viral load is also recorded in patients with initially high replicative activity.
-The histological response is recorded in 70-72% of patients with HBe-positive and HBe-negative chronic hepatitis B after 48 weeks of therapy.
-The frequency of HBe / anti-HBe seroconversion after a year of therapy does not exceed 21%, but it increases with prolonged duration of treatment (11% of patients continued treatment for another year).
-An important advantage of entecavir is the low probability of development of resistance to treatment (less than 1% after 5 years of therapy).
-The optimal duration of treatment is not determined.
-Treatment with entecavir is carried out at a dose of 0.5 mg daily per os.
-The duration of consolidation therapy for HBe-positive viral hepatitis B is recommended for at least 6 months.
-For patients with developed resistance or refractoriness to lamivudine treatment is carried out at a dose of 1.0 mg daily for at least 6 months.
-Entecavir is characterized by a good safety profile.
+Entecavir most effectively and rapidly suppresses HBV replication within 48 weeks of treatment (67 and 90% efficiency in HBe-positive and HBe-negative chronic hepatitis B, respectively) and with more than 70% efficiency in forming biochemical remission in both forms of chronic hepatitis B. The effect of rapid reduction of viral load level is registered including in patients with initially high replicative activity.
+Histological response is registered in 70-72% of patients with HBe-positive and HBe-negative chronic hepatitis B after 48 weeks of therapy.
+The frequency of HBe/anti-HBe seroconversion after one year of therapy does not exceed 21%, but increases with increasing duration of treatment (in 11% of patients who continued treatment for another year).
+A significant advantage of entecavir is the low probability of developing resistance to treatment (less than 1% after 5 years of therapy).
+The optimal duration of treatment has not been determined.
+Entecavir is administered at a dose of 0.5 mg daily orally.
+The duration of consolidation therapy for HBe-positive hepatitis B virus infection is recommended for at least 6 months.
+For patients with developed resistance or refractoriness to lamivudine, treatment is administered at a dose of 1.0 mg daily for at least 6 months.
+Entecavir has a good safety profile.

 Treatment with telbivudine

-Telbivudine is characterized by effective suppression of HBV replication within 48 weeks of treatment (60 and 88% efficacy in HBe-positive and HBe-negative chronic hepatitis B, respectively, and with more than 70% efficiency in the formation of biochemical remission with both forms of chronic viral hepatitis B).
-Histological response is recorded in 65-67% of patients with HBe-positive and HBe-negative chronic hepatitis B. The frequency of seroconversion of HBe, anti-HBe after a year of therapy does not exceed 23%.
-The risk of developing resistance to telbivudine), significantly less than lamivudine, but higher than with treatment with entecavir (8-17% after 2 years of therapy).
+Telbivudine is characterized by effective suppression of HBV replication within 48 weeks of treatment (60 and 88% effectiveness in HBe-positive and HBe-negative chronic hepatitis B, respectively, and with more than 70% effectiveness in forming biochemical remission in both forms of chronic viral hepatitis B).
+Histological response is recorded in 65-67% of patients with HBe-positive and HBe-negative chronic hepatitis B. The frequency of HBe, anti-HBe seroconversion after one year of therapy does not exceed 23%.
+The risk of developing resistance to telbivudine) is significantly lower than to lamivudine, but higher than with entecavir treatment (8-17% after 2 years of therapy).
 Telbivudine is characterized by a good safety profile.
 Treatment with telbivudine is carried out at a dose of 600 mg daily per os.
 The duration of consolidation therapy for HBe-positive viral hepatitis B is recommended for at least 6 months.

 Patients with chronic hepatitis B are able to work.
-Observation of infectious diseases is recommended; polyclinic, a specialist in the hepatology center.
-In the case of enzymatic: exacerbations of the disease recommend exemption from work, with increased ALT activity of more than 10 norms, hospitalization is recommended.
-Patients with cirrhosis of the liver are limited able to work in the absence of decompensation and are unable to work if there are symptoms of decompensation of the disease.
+It is recommended to be observed by an infectious diseases specialist; a polyclinic, a specialist in the hepatology center.
+In case of enzymatic: exacerbation of the disease, it is recommended to leave work, with an increase in ALT activity of more than 10 norms, hospitalization is recommended.
+Patients with liver cirrhosis have limited ability to work in the absence of decompensation and are incapacitated in the presence of symptoms of decompensation of the disease.

-Entecavir (Baracluda) is an analogue of guanosine nucleoside with powerful and selective activity against hepatitis B virus DNA polymerase.
-It quickly and strongly suppresses viral replication to an undetectable level, and is also characterized by a low level of resistance.
+Entecavir (Baraclude) is a guanosine nucleoside analogue with potent and selective activity against hepatitis B virus DNA polymerase.
+It rapidly and strongly inhibits viral replication to undetectable levels and is also characterized by a low level of resistance.

 Indications for use.
-The drug is indicated for the treatment of adult patients with chronic hepatitis B, accompanied by compensated liver function, signs of active viral replication and inflammation of the liver.
+The drug is indicated for the treatment of adult patients with chronic hepatitis B, accompanied by compensated liver function, signs of active viral replication and liver inflammation.

-Currently, the clinical efficacy of entecavir has been established in six Phase II-III clinical trials, and another twelve Phase II-IV studies are planned to study the efficacy of entecavir in selected patient categories, and to determine comparative efficacy with other antiviral drugs.
-It should be noted that most of the clinical trials of entecavir have been conducted with the participation of Russian research centers.
+Currently, the clinical efficacy of entecavir has been established in six phase II-III clinical trials, and another twelve phase II-IV trials are planned to study the efficacy of entecavir in certain categories of patients, as well as to determine comparative efficacy with other antiviral drugs.
+It should be noted that most clinical trials of entecavir were conducted with the participation of Russian research centers.

-Based on the results of registration clinical trials involving a total of about 1700 patients with chronic hepatitis B, entecavir demonstrated the maximum ability to suppress the replication of hepatitis B virus and a minimal risk of developing resistance, especially in patients who had not previously received nucleoside analogues.
+Based on the results of registrational clinical studies, which involved a total of approximately 1,700 patients with chronic hepatitis B, entecavir demonstrated the maximum ability to suppress hepatitis B virus replication and a minimal risk of resistance development, especially in patients who had not previously received nucleoside analogues.

-Baraklad is well tolerated, has a high safety profile, as well as lamivudine, it is convenient to use (one tablet per day).
-Based on this, the drug is included in current recommendations for the treatment of patients with chronic hepatitis B as a first-line drug (eg, recommendations of the American Association for the Study of Liver Disease, 2007, recommendations of the European Association for Liver Disease, 2008).
+Baraclude is well tolerated, has a high safety profile, like lamivudine, and is easy to use (one tablet per day).
+Based on this, the drug is included in modern recommendations for the treatment of patients with chronic hepatitis B as a first-line drug (e.g., recommendations of the American Association for the Study of Liver Diseases, 2007; recommendations of the European Association for Liver Diseases, 2008).

-Method of administration and dose.
-Baraklad should be taken orally on an empty stomach (that is, not less than 2 hours after meals and not later than 2 hours before the next meal).
-The recommended dose of Baraccluda is 0.5 mg once a day.
-Refractory to lamivudine patients (that is, patients with an anamnesis with viremia of the hepatitis B virus persisting against lamivudine therapy, or patients with confirmed resistance to lamivudine), it is recommended that 1 mg of entecavir be administered once a day.
+Method of administration and dosage.
+Baraclude should be taken orally on an empty stomach (i.e., at least 2 hours after a meal and no later than 2 hours before the next meal).
+The recommended dose of Baraclude is 0.5 mg once daily.
+In patients refractory to lamivudine (i.e., patients with a history of hepatitis B virus viremia that persists during lamivudine therapy or patients with confirmed resistance to lamivudine), the recommended dose is 1 mg of entecavir once daily.